Tarrant County Alimony/Spousal Support Lawyer

 Whether you believe you need spousal support or you might have to provide support, it is critical that you have the assistance and representation of a Hurst alimony and spousal support lawyer.
-If you need help in or around Tarrant County, consult with Hoppes Family Law today.
+If you need help in or around Tarrant County, consult with Hoppes Law Firm, PLLC today.

 What is Spousal Support?

 Spousal support is also referred to as alimony, though Texas law uses the term spousal maintenance.
 This is support that one spouse might request while the divorce is pending or post-divorce.
 Spousal support is intended to allow a spouse without sufficient financial resources to meet their basic needs until they can support themselves.

 Spouses might agree to certain spousal support in a pre or postnuptial agreement or during divorce negotiations.
 If they cannot reach an agreement out of court, the decision whether to award spousal support will be in the hands of the family judge.

 Spousal Maintenance Eligibility

 A spouse requesting support must show that they do not have the means to support their basic needs.
 Then, they must demonstrate that they meet one of two conditions.
 First, a spouse can prove that they are unable to earn sufficient income to support their reasonable needs.
 This requires a showing of one of the following: